YusofBandar/html_video_preview/ReadMe.md

 # html_video_preview

 Html_video_preview is JavaScript library to preview videos bypassing browsers auto-play block.
-Html_video_preview is light weight and has 0 dependencies.
+Html_video_preview is light weight and has 0 dependencies and works on both desktop and mobile.

 ## Example